 3. From September 2007 integrate provision for children and young people whose English is an Additional Language into an holistic service approach.
-2007 there will be new systems in place which will allow the The main option for the future restructuring of the Service will have been identified via the completion of a race equality impact assessment.
+By September 2007 there will be new systems in place which will allow the needs of children and young people whose English is an additional language to be met more effectively and efficiently.
+The main option for the future restructuring of the Service will have been identified via the completion of a race equality impact assessment.
 Number of children and young people recently moved into county with an initial EAL needs assessment A main option will be identified by April 2006.
-100% of new children whose English is an Additional Language have an initial EAL needs assessment. --- --- --- ---
+100% of new children whose English is an Additional Language have an initial EAL needs assessment. --- -- --- --- --